telekom-mms/sectpmctl/README.md

 | 11 | LUKS header |
 | 14 | zero |

 PCR8, 9 and 14 will be zero when sectpmctl is installed.
-This is also verified by binding the LUKS key also to this zero values.
+MOK is not and should not be used.
+This is verified by binding the LUKS key to this three zero values.

 PCR11, the LUKS header, is measured while sealing in the installation and while unsealing by the initrd.
 It has a special purpose.
 After unsealing the LUKS key in the initrd, PCR11 is extended with a random value.
 That blocks a second unsealing without having to extend a more